 - Confirmations – Take your printed resort/hotel confirmation or travel documents, flight, car rental, dinner reservations, and trip excursion or activities.

-– Passports, Visa, & Other Legal Forms – For travel outside of the US you’ll need a valid passport, and some destinations may require a travel visa or other legal documents.
-Haven’t applied for a passport just yet?
-Check out our tips to make the passport application process easier.
+- Passports, Visa, & Other Legal Forms – For travel outside of the US you’ll need a valid passport, and some destinations may require a travel visa or other legal documents.
+Haven't applied for a passport just yet?
+This could take some time, so the sooner you start, the better!

 - Boarding Passes – Save time and take advantage of online check-in, print a copy of your boarding passes and/or some airlines know allow you to send them directly to your smartphone.

 You’ll want to be sure that this folder is easily accessible, so definitely don’t pack this within your checked luggage.